-1-9 credits (4-36 lab hrs/wk) Gain on-the-job experience in coordinatorapproved shop situations that closely parallel field of study.
+1-9 credits (4-36 lab hrs/wk).
+Gain on-the-job experience in coordinator-approved shop situations that closely parallel field of study.
 Work overseen by supervisor and coordinator.
 Seminar arranged by supervisor.
+May be substituted for MFG280.
+See Manufacturing Technology degree.